-Since the last quarter of 2016, Transportation has created a global sales and marketing function to further strengthen overall alignment on business development as well as sales and marketing.
-As before, all regions and global divisions follow the same directives, processes and guidelines for their sales activities, the management of their key accounts, the documentation of future opportunities and bids, the selection and management of sales intermediaries (representatives) and customer relationship management.
+Transportation has a global sales and marketing function to continuously strengthen overall alignment on business development as well as sales and marketing.
+All regions and global divisions follow the same directives, processes and guidelines for their sales activities, the management of their key accounts, the documentation of future opportunities and bids, the selection and management of sales intermediaries (representatives) and customer relationship management.
 Transportation continuously focuses on customers, and follows a systematic process to monitor customer satisfaction.